sfc-gh-susmani/mammoth-dynamic-tables/README.md

 ---

 **🚀 Ready to deploy?
-Run the scripts and unlock comprehensive geospatial intelligence for your satellite imagery data!**
+Run the scripts and unlock comprehensive geospatial intelligence for your satellite imagery data!** # Trigger deployment Fri Aug  8 09:52:02 EDT 2025